Eagles fans arrive at Lincoln Financial Field

-PHILADELPHIA (WPVI) -- The gates are open and for the first time this season and fans are allowed inside the stadium, if they follow the rules about no tailgating, wearing masks and social distancing.
+PHILADELPHIA (WPVI) -- The gates are open and for the first time this season fans are allowed inside the stadium, as long as they follow the rules about no tailgating, wearing masks and social distancing.

-Fans at the gate are part of a small group that will cheer on the birds in person.
+We encountered some fans at the gate, part of a small group that will cheer on the birds in person.
 A total of 7,500 people are allowed in the stadium but that includes both teams, coaches, staff, stadium workers and fans.

 "I'm just excited to get back in the stadium, get back with the vibe of the team and just be able to bring the family out and enjoy a beautiful fall day at the stadium," said Mike Fisher, of Coopersburg.